 Do I have to tip for fast food or takeaway coffee?

 The short answer is no. Buying food or drinks over the counter doesn’t incur any gratuity but you can throw a dollar in the ever-present tip jar if you feel like it.

 Who else should I be tipping?

 Taxi drivers, hairdressers, beauty therapists, porters and those who deliver food will all expect a fee for their services.
 New York cabs have back-seat displays that allow you to choose a default tipping amount, up to 30 per cent.
 Generally, 15 per cent is fine and if you’re paying cash just add a couple of extra dollars.
 For hairdressers, manicurists and beauty therapists, the standard is 15 to 20 per cent, plus a few dollars for the apprentice who washes your hair.
 If you have food delivered, pay 10 per cent (or more if they had to schlep up stairs or battle inclement weather).
-Tip porters, or bellhops, $1 per bag they carry or $2 for heavy bags.
+Tip porters, or bellhops, US$1 per bag they carry or US$2 for heavy bags.